SilkRose/Pony/stories/pink-reflections/pink-reflections.md

 "And what does it matter if I put it on every morning so that's what ponies see instead?"

 *"It's everything!
-All of it!"* Her reflection pleads with her. *"You're making everypony happy except yourself!"*
+All of it!"* her reflection pleads with her. *"You're making everypony happy except yourself!"*

 "So what?!
 If my fake smile brings a real smile to the faces of all my friends, why should I stop?"